Average number of students offered a place per year

 Dr Marcus Tomalin, whose interests include theoretical linguistics, philosophy, and Romanticism.

-English graduates from Downing have entered many professions including education in universities and schools, journalism, law, publishing, television, theatre, arts administration, fine art, charitable organizations, advertising, public relations, consultancy, the civil service, and accountancy.
+English graduates from Downing have entered many professions including education in universities and schools, journalism, law, publishing, television, theatre, arts administration, fine art, charitable organisations, advertising, public relations, consultancy, the civil service, and accountancy.

 Entry requirements and interviews

-The standard conditional offer for candidates in English at Downing is A*AA at A2 Level.
 While History, Classics, Religious Studies and languages all give particular strengths to undergraduates taking the English Tripos, only English Literature or Language and Literature are compulsory for entry.
 All additional subjects, including Science and Mathematics, are acceptable, though we have a preference for academic rather than vocational subjects.
 We welcome applications from students intending to take a gap year before commencing a university degree.

 If you are called to interview at Downing, you will receive two 30-minute interviews on the same day, each conducted by our teaching fellows.
 The interviews are designed to ascertain your aptitude and enthusiasm for English at Cambridge.
 There are no ‘trick questions’ or preconceived right answers; above all else, we are looking for candidates whose passion for literature leads naturally to independent and original thinking.
-As part of the examination, you may be asked to respond to a small literary text or extract.
+As part of the interview, you may be asked to respond to a small literary text or extract.

 Further advice about entry requirements and interviews for all subjects can be found in the Applying to Downing section of this site.